Advanced Services

 • If you're a smoker

-Talk to your dentist or specialist to give you advice about daily preventative dental care, such as teeth brushing techniques and how often you should floss.
+Talk to your dentist or specialist to give you advice about ongoing preventative dental care, such as teeth brushing techniques and how often you should floss.

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek advice from an appropriately qualified health practitioner